meshcloud/meshcloud-docs/docs/administration.customers.md

 ## Manage Customer Accounts

+### Update Account Status

+Partner users can update the status of meshCustomer accounts by clicking the `Edit` in the status column.

+#### Disabling Customer Accounts

+Operators can disable meshCustomers in case the responsible customer admins do not provide valid [Payment Methods](meshcloud.project-metering.md#payment-methods) or do not maintain correct [metadata](meshstack.tag-schema.md).

+Setting the meshCustomer account status to **Disabled** has the following effects on [meshProjects](meshcloud.project.md) and [meshTenants](meshcloud.tenant.md) owned by this customer:

+- users can no longer access [meshTenants](meshcloud.tenant.md) via meshPanel
+- users can no longer create [Service Users](meshcloud.service-user.md)

+Disabling a customer does not technically prevent users from accessing tenants when logging in directly on the cloud platform.
+To prevent this access so, partners must add themselves to the customer account as an admin and manually remove user permissions and service users.

+If you want to only prevent the customer from creating new [meshProjects](meshcloud.project.md), you can [adjust the customer's meshProject quota](#set-customer-quotas).

 ### Access managed Customer Accounts

 As a partner user you can assign yourself a role on managed managed customer accounts.